Streamie Master Plan

 - SMS Alerts.
 Allow the user to provide a phone number for SMS alerts instead of just APNS.

-- Custom API Calls for Events.
+- [DONE] Custom API Calls for Events.
 When a smart home or motion event occurs, instead of logging an event or whatever, also let the user define a custom API call including the method, parameters and so forth.
-This might take the form of a new integration type that can be referenced when defining actions.
+Update: this wasn’t accomplished in the way I had imagined, which was a URL field on an action.
+Instead, you can now script your own Functions, which can take the context of the event and perform whatever external actions you want.

 About Streamie